Skip to main content

 Exit

 Between 10-15 per cent leave after GCSEs.
 Nearly all sixth formers go on to university, 90 per cent to Russell Group.
-Exeter the most popular by far (‘perfect distance away from home, but easy to access by whizzing down the M5,’ says head).
-Durham, Bristol, Cardiff and Imperial also popular.
-Growing numbers to Oxbridge – five in 2023, plus 14 medics/vets.
-Growing interest in degree apprenticeships, including PwC and Rolls-Royce in 2023.
+Exeter the most popular by far (‘perfect distance away from home, but easy to access by whizzing down the M5,’ says the school).
+Durham, Bristol, Cardiff and Imperial also popular, with courses including engineering, economics, medicine and architecture.
+Growing numbers to Oxbridge – six in 2024, plus seven medics.
+Growing interest in degree apprenticeships, including PwC and Rolls-Royce.

 Latest results